 280 calories, 17 g fat (2.5 g saturated fat), 850 mg sodium, 20 g carbs (1 g fiber, 1 g sugar), 13 g protein

 To fulfill your fry cravings while still filling your belly, ask for a 9-piece order of chicken fries next time you find yourself at Burger King.
 They’re thicker and more flavorful than a normal order of fries, and they’ve got way more protein.
 Just watch your fat intake for the rest of the day after chowing down on this.
-17 grams is a pretty sizeable chunk, if you ask us.
+And 17 grams is a pretty sizeable chunk, if you ask us.

 260 calories, 12 g fat (2.5 g saturated fat), 980 mg sodium, 9 g carbs (1 g fiber, 0 g sugar), 28 g protein

 It’s no surprise that you can order grilled nuggets at Chick-Fil-A for less than 300 calories, but you probably didn’t know that their normal breaded nuggets fall under the same umbrella.
 The 200 calories and 28 grams of protein can justify the almost quadruple-digit sodium levels, as long as this you don’t make this order a regular routine.
-See how these nuggets stacked up against other options when we made a list of Every Item At Chick-Fil-A—Ranked!.

 Per 1 burger: 250 calories, 8 g fat (3 g saturated fat), 480 mg sodium, 31 g carbs (2 g fiber, 6 g sugar), 13 g protein